Create a Message

 type

-Must be"redacted_thinking", indicating a redacted thinking block.- Compared with
+"redacted_thinking", indicating a redacted thinking block.- Compared with

 type: "thinking":thinking: returns readable natural-language reasoning text + signature;redacted_thinking: returns unreadable encrypted data and does not include readable reasoning content.